AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 Launching a layer 2 on Ethereum offers several advantages for the Astar ecosystem:

 - **More Choices for Builders**: With both Astar Substrate (layer 1) and Astar zkEVM (layer 2), developers have more places and tools to create/build with.
-- Expanding to a bigger community!
+- Expanding to a bigger community.
 - Astar can work more closely with Tier 1 projects on Ethereum.
 This means they can benefit from Astar's unique features, for example: Astar's dApp Staking.
 - The Astar ecosystem will benefit from increased growth in transactions, active users, and liquidity.
 All are key factors for network success.
 - More Japanese enterprises and real-world use cases are coming to the Astar ecosystem